 Hi!
 My name is Sierra Patterson and I am a second year Epidemiology student.
 I graduated from North Carolina State University with a major in Biological Sciences (Human Biology Concentration).
 While in undergrad, I conducted psychology research that required a lot of interaction with the public.
 After graduating, I performed research centered around finding a biomarker for Alzheimer’s Disease, which mainly required bench work.
 Throughout my research experiences, I’ve found that I enjoy being behind the scenes of research, while also having some interaction with the public.
 Therefore, I chose to pursue Epidemiology.
 I decided to come to Rollins because of its vast resources, proximity to the CDC, and the fact that it’s located in Atlanta.
 So far, I’ve really enjoyed my time at Rollins.
 I’ve learned so much in my first semester and although I’m an Epidemiology student, I’ve learned a lot of things that can be applied to various public health fields.
 Furthermore, my REAL position teaches me new things, while also allowing me to apply what I’ve learned in the classroom.
 The Rollins community is very welcoming and everyone’s ultimate goal is making sure that you succeed in the future.
 I’m excited about being able to share my love for Rollins with you and I look forward to welcoming you to our wonderful community!

 Hello!
 My name is Susanna and I am a second year Epidemiology student at Rollins.
 I’m from the Philly suburbs and received my B.S. in Biology with minors in Chemistry and Public Health from the University of Delaware in 2017 (Go Blue Hens!).
 My undergraduate research focused on autism and encouraged me to pursue public health.
 After visiting Rollins, I knew it was the perfect choice.
 Everyone is so passionate about public health and the opportunities available to students are endless.
-Currently, I am working as a research coordinator through the Emory School of Medicine, and I am very interested in infectious disease epidemiology.
+Currently, I am working as a Program Assistant for the Division of Global HIV and TB at CDC and as a graduate research assistant for PRISM Health at Rollins.
+I am very interested in infectious disease epidemiology.
 When I’m not at Rollins, I love exploring Atlanta and hanging out with the wonderful friends I’ve met in the program.
 Please reach out to me with questions you have about Rollins, Atlanta, or anything else!